|JESSICA PAGULA (bottom)|

 EVA WORE PEARL GRAY AND DOVE GRAY WITH HOT PINK PIPING

-JULIA HAD ON A WHITE TANK TOP WITH A DARLING OYSTER-PINK, DELICATELY RUFFLED SKIRT
+JULIA HAD ON A WHITE TANK TOP WITH AN OYSTER-PINK, DELICATELY RUFFLED SKIRT

 BOTH WORE MATCHING CUSTOM-MADE SHOES